coachshea/vim-textobj-markdown/README.md

 Text Blocks
 ===========

-Textobj-Markdown provides text object and movement mappings for the blocks of text between code blocks as well.
+Textobj-Markdown provides text objects and movement mappings for the blocks of text between code blocks as well.

 Text Text Objects